Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: I. Introduction

-\emph{Learning a proximal operator}.
-In the first type, a DNN is used to replace all instances of proximal operations (or inverse functions) in the iteration process \cite{Gregor-10ICML,Borgerding-TIP2017,Samuel-SPAWC2017,Chen-arXiv2018,Mardani-arXiv2018,Adler-TMI2018,Liu-ICLR2019,Monga-19ArXiV,He-19WC,Li-TCI2020,Goutay-arXiv2020}.
-This approach was pioneered by \cite{Gregor-10ICML}, who proposed \emph{learned} iterative shrinkage thresholding algorithm (LISTA) in a sparse coding context.
-Subsequently, several variants of LISTA have been investigated in \cite{Chen-arXiv2018,Liu-ICLR2019}.
-Unfolded versions of other iterative algorithms have been investigated, including maximum likelihood detection \cite{Samuel-SPAWC2017}, alternating direction method of multipliers \cite{Un-DSW2019}, and approximate message passing \cite{Borgerding-TIP2017}.
-Despite the empirical success in constructing fast trainable inverters for approximating original iterative algorithms, such networks perform poorly when the forward model deviates from the training distributions.
+\emph{Learning a proximal operator} \cite{Monga-19ArXiV,Adler-TMI2018,Li-TCI2020}.
+In the first type, a DNN is used to replace all instances of proximal operations (or inverse functions) in the iteration process.
+Such networks perform poorly when the forward model deviates from the training distributions.

-\emph{Learning a denoiser}.
-In the second type, a DNN is used to replace a denoiser (or regularizer) in the iterative process \cite{Diamond-arXiv2017,Chen-PAMI2017,Metzler-ICNPS2017,Aggarwal-TMI2018,Alexios-arXiv2019}.
-A denoiser ensures good reconstruction quality by introducing restrictions based on signal priors at each iteration of an algorithm.
-However, exact mathematical models for image distributions are usually difficult determine.
-Therefore, learning a denoiser, namely, an image prior model, directly from data is promising to improve reconstructions performance.
-Unfolding algorithms of this type are flexible and can be used to solve general inverse problems because training the denoiser can be independent of the forward model.
-This approach is often referred to as plug-and-play recovery \cite{Ryu-arXiv19,Zhang-2020}.
-The denoiser can be determined by pre-trained or end-to-end training.
-The end-to-end training denoiser can usually provide an improved performance compared with the pre-trained denoisers.
+\emph{Learning a denoiser} \cite{Diamond-arXiv2017,Metzler-ICNPS2017,Ryu-arXiv19,Zhang-2020,Hyder-20ECCV}.
+In the second type, a DNN is used to replace a denoiser (or named regularizer, image prior model) in the iterative process.
+The denoiser directly learned from data is promising for improving reconstruction performance.
+The well-known plug-and-play (PnP) ADMM \cite{Ryu-arXiv19,Zhang-2020} is an example of this type.

-\emph{Learning a few adjustable variables}.
-In the third type, all the mathematical functions in the original iterative algorithm is kept while only a handful of adjustable variables, such as the step size, threshold parameter, and regularization parameter, are introduced to improve the convergence speed and performance of the original algorithm.
-Such a type requires much fewer parameters than the previous types, thus reducing the demand for training data and training time.
-For example, in \cite{Ito-19TSP}, ISTA is unfolded and a learnable step size of each iteration is introduced to enhance convergence performance.
-Despite the considerably smaller number of trainable variables than those of LISTA, the approach in \cite{Ito-19TSP} still shows significantly faster convergence than LISTA.
-Similarly, the approach in \cite{Naimipour-Arxiv20} unfolds the incremental reshaped Wirtinger Flow algorithm and the algorithm in \cite{Wang-SPL20} unfolds GEC-SR. This type keeps the largest interpretability of their original algorithms.
+\emph{Learning a few adjustable variables} \cite{Wei-20ICML,Ito-19TSP,Naimipour-Arxiv20,Wang-SPL20}.
+In the third type, all the mathematical functions in the original iterative algorithm are kept while only a handful of adjustable variables are introduced to improve the convergence speed and performance of the original algorithm.
+Such type requires much fewer parameters than the previous types, thereby reducing the demand for training data and training time.